 Dad worked the early test launches of the Atlas, the first of which were spectacular failures.
 Finally, at the end of 1958, they successfully launched Big Annie – the first Atlas to span over 5000 miles.
 He supported several programs from there, including the final 4 Mercury astronauts and the SATAR satellite launches.

-The following program was Gemini – based on the competitor’s Delta Rocket.
+The following program was Gemini, based on the competitor’s Delta Rocket.
 My Dad saw the writing on the wall and made his final job change in 1964, joining North American Aviation, later North American Rockwell.
-With this, he moved from working on rockets and spending the rest of his career working on spacecraft.
-They had the contract for the Apollo Command and Service Module, responsible for Man’s only landings on the moon.
+With this, he moved from working on rockets to spending the rest of his career working on spacecraft.
+They had the contract for the Apollo Command and Service Module, responsible for man’s only landings on the moon.

-Dad was part of that team and, during the program, rose to the management ranks.
-I remember he worked many long hours during the 1960s – frequently on the weekends and would get calls at any time of the day that he needed to deal with.
+Dad was part of that team and rose to the management ranks during the program.
+I remember he worked many long hours during the 1960sβfrequently on the weekendsβand would get calls at any time of the day that he needed to deal with.

 Within the year, they relocated to a home in Lancaster, next to Palmdale.
 Dad worked with the team to install and test the guidance and navigation systems before transferring the Shuttle to Florida.
-It so happens I moved to California the same summer to go to college.
-They stayed in Lancaster until 1978, when I graduated.
+It so happened that I moved to California the same summer to go to college.
+They stayed in Lancaster until 1978 when I graduated.

 They moved back in 1978 to buy a lovely house on the golf course.
 Dad finished his career supporting the Shuttle program.
 He received much recognition for his work and the prestigious Silver Snoopy Award in 1989.
-This is an exceptional award as the Astronauts give it to the team members who made the Shuttle possible.
+This is an exceptional award, as the astronauts gave it to the team members who made the shuttle possible.

 After Dad’s retirement in 1992, they moved back to the family home (which had been rented).
 He passed away in October 2002.